agroal/pgagroal/doc/ARCHITECTURE.md

 The worker registers the client watcher (responsible for receiving the message from the client and bouncing it to the server), the server watcher (responsible for watching for a message from the server and bouncing it to the client) and one signal watcher.

+The event loop system supports multiple execution contexts to handle different pgagroal components:

+- **Main Context** (`PGAGROAL_CONTEXT_MAIN`): Used by the main pgagroal process for connection pooling and management operations
+- **Vault Context** (`PGAGROAL_CONTEXT_VAULT`): Used by pgagroal-vault for HTTP server operations and management communication

+Each context uses its own configuration structure and event backend settings.
+The context is set explicitly before event loop initialization to ensure the correct configuration is used for backend selection and setup.

+### Backend Selection

+The event backend selection process varies by context:

+For the **main pgagroal process**:
+- Reads `ev_backend` setting from main configuration file
+- Validates backend availability and TLS compatibility
+- Falls back to supported alternatives if needed

+For **pgagroal-vault**:
+- Reads `ev_backend` setting from vault configuration file
+- Uses the same validation and fallback logic as main process
+- Supports all the same backends: io_uring, epoll, kqueue

+Both contexts support the same configuration options:
+- `auto`: Automatically selects the best available backend
+- `io_uring`: Linux-specific, high-performance backend (not supported with TLS)
+- `epoll`: Linux-specific, traditional event notification
+- `kqueue`: BSD/macOS event notification mechanism

+The implementation is done in [ev.h](../src/include/ev.h) and [ev.c](../src/libpgagroal/ev.c).

 ## Pipeline

 [**pgagroal**](https://github.com/agroal/pgagroal) has the concept of a pipeline that defines how communication is routed from the client through [**pgagroal**](https://github.com/agroal/pgagroal) to